 *Song of the Day: Give it to Me by HOMESHAKE

-I’m a little bummed about this St. Patty’s Day this year, because I’m having surgery the day before, so no beer or corned beef for me wah wah 🙁 But then!
-I was innocently going about my day, and god knows why, but I started thinking about kettle corn (do I really need a reason?), and then suddenly without hesitation, matcha kettle corn popped into my brain, and what better way to celebrate St. Patty’s Day than with green kettle corn?!
+I’m a little bummed about this St. Patty’s Day this year, because I’m having surgery the day before.
+No beer or corned beef for me wah wah 🙁 But then!
+I was innocently going about my day, and god knows why, but I started thinking about kettle corn.
+(Do I really need a reason?).
+And then suddenly without hesitation, matcha kettle corn popped into my brain.
+And what better way to celebrate St. Patty’s Day than with green kettle corn?!

 Remember in elementary school when we would have parties for all the holidays, and without fail, at every single celebration, someone’s mom would make those sweet popcorn balls with shit tons of Yellow 6 and Red 40 and Blue 294u304889?
-I have a vivid memory of trying my damnedest to bite into one, but it was absolutely impossible, and why did no one’s mom just think to make regular kettle corn?
-Anyways, the point is that matcha popcorn is essentially an adult-friendly throwback to green-colored sweet popcorn balls except without the poison, so you’re welcome !!
+I have a vivid memory of trying my damnedest to bite into one, but it was absolutely impossible.
+Why did no one’s mom just think to make regular kettle corn?
+Anyways, the point is that matcha kettle corn is essentially an adult-friendly throwback to green-colored sweet popcorn balls except without the poison, so you’re welcome !!

-Notes: As for the matcha part of this kettle corn, I would say you have to be a pretty big fan of matcha to enjoy this, but did I’m sure you already figured.
-If you want a light coating, start with about 1 tsp. of matcha (or less if you want a reeeeally light coating), and then add another 1/2 tsp. if you want a little more flavor.
-I liked it with 1 1/2 tsp., but I’m a matcha nut.
-Also, I believe that the kettle corn is perfectly sweet with 1/4 c. of sugar, especially to balance the earthiness of the tea, but feel free to use less if you don’t like sugary kettle corn.
-My dad, who doesn’t like super sugary kettle corn, told me that it was the perfect balance of sweet, so take that as you will.
+Notes: As for the matcha part of this kettle corn, I would say you have to be a pretty big fan of matcha to enjoy this.
+Well, obviously.
+If you want a light coating, start with about 1 tsp. of matcha.
+You can add less for a very light coating.
+Add another 1/2 tsp. if you want a little more flavor.
+I liked it with 1 1/2 tsp., but I luuuurve matcha.
+Also, I believe that the kettle corn is perfectly sweet with 1/4 c. of sugar, especially to balance the earthiness of the tea.
+But, feel free to use less if you don’t like sugary kettle corn.
+My dad doesn’t like super sugary kettle corn but said it’s the perfect balance of sweet.
+So take that as you will!

 XO Sara Lynn